alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 ### Custom Year Cell Content

-Enable `yearRender` to hide dates outside the current month when selecting a day.
+Use the `yearRender` prop to customize the content of year cells.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';